 Photo aren’t just reserved for engagements and weddings.

 A Photo Session will give you more than an Instagram post and something to print for your wall.
 For you and your partner, your family, or whomever is involved in the photo session, it’s quality relationship time.
-With packed schedules, demanding jobs, and everything else in life that tends to creep up on is, it’s easy to put off quality time and physical touch.
-Funny enough, it may be the thing we need the most.
-Every time I shoot with Tedi I feel more in love, aware, and connected.
-Give yourself over to the experience and we guarantee you will feel it too.
+With packed schedules, demanding jobs, and everything else in life that tends to creep up on us, it’s easy to put off quality time and physical touch, but during these times it may be the thing we need the most.
+A Photo Session gives you time to focus what’s important in life and gives a image that can remind you of this every day.

 Celebrate The Important Things

-You don’t need a boyfriend to have a photo session.
-You can have one to intentionally mark a time or thing in your life as important.
+You don’t need a partner, a family, or an engagement ring to have a photo session.
+Use it to intentionally mark an important time or achievement in your life.
 Phone selfies are a dime a dozen, but the photos you will cherish forever are the ones that won’t get lost in the feed or go unseen in the cloud.
-Whether you’re launching a new business, proud of your fitness journey, or wondering how you could love your dog, even more, a photo session is a great way to tell the world “this is important to me!”
+Whether you’re launching a new business, proud of your fitness journey, or wondering how you could love your dog, even more, a Photo Session is a great way to focus on what matters and give you a collection of images you will be proud to frame.

 Grunt and groan as much as you want, but mom was doing you a favour by forcing you and your siblings out of the house for fall photos in the park.
 Every time you see those photos in your parent’s home you’ll remember what makes family special.
 Fighting with your brother.
 Laughing at how ridiculous Dad was being.
 Highs and lows all look like highs in retrospect.
 Don’t wait for Mom to push you to make it happen.